 Top Stories This Week

-During eight hours of engine testing, the report said, maintenance specialists repeatedly ran both of the plane’s engines at up to 83% power for between 20 and 30 minutes.
-Even when testing a single engine, the report said, crews run both to avoid damaging the plane with unequal, or non-symmetric, force from only one side.
+In each of the 10 engine tests, the report said, maintenance specialists ran both of the plane’s engines at up to 83% power for between 20 and 30 minutes.
+Each test evaluated a single engine, the report said, but crews run both during tests to avoid damaging the plane with unequal, or non-symmetric, force from only one side.

-At that power level — the same power level the jet uses during take-offs — the engines produce exhaust “approximately 1,170 degrees Fahrenheit.
-The high temperature of an operating engine can be felt more than one hundred feet behind the exhaust,” reads the report.
+The tests ran the engines at the same power levels used during take-offs, according to investigators, during which the engines produce exhaust at “approximately 1,170 degrees Fahrenheit.
+The high temperature of an operating engine can be felt more than one hundred feet behind the exhaust.”

 Eight hours of testing took toll